Hispano Suiza Carmen Boulogne Special Test: Art In Motion

-This Spanish electric hypercar has more than 1,100 hp and costs nearly $2 million before taxes.
+The Spanish electric hypercar has more than 1,100 hp and costs nearly $2 million before taxes.
 We drove it on the track.

 After more than 70 years of inactivity, Hispano Suiza showed up at the 2019 Geneva Motor Show wanting to make a lot of noise by showing a unique creation to the public and attending media: the new Carmen.
 It's an electric hypercar with a design based on the historical legacy of the brand, which takes its name from the granddaughter of the founder: Carmen Mateu.